gallettilance/gallettilance.github.io/final_project.md

 Work in groups of 1-5 students.

  1. Form groups and submit proposal
- 2. 2 project check-ins (one scheduled in March and another in April).
+ 2. 2 project check-ins (one scheduled in October and another in November).
  3. Submit final report and presentation.

 # Project Requirements